machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 Use **dmesg** to check for the name of the SD card partition then flash the image file.
 Flashing to the wrong device can result in data loss.

-Reconnect your SD card reader with the SD card insert and type the following:
+Reconnect your SD card reader with the SD card inserted and type the following:

     dmesg | tail